 - Recommended: one or more courses in normative political theory and political philosophy

-- Qualifying Procedure – exam taken at the end of the second year
+- Qualifying Procedure – exam taken at end of your second year

 - Preliminary Exam in your first field – completed no later than end of fall semester in your third year

-- Prospectus Defense – completed no later than the end of the spring semester in your third year
+- Prospectus Defense – completed no later than end of spring semester in your third year

 |Fall & Spring|